dy-fec/YTDec/README.md

 # YTDec a fast video decryptor
-A tool for encryption and decryption of YT-Videos, inspired by [DvorakDwarf/Infinite-Storage-Glitch](https://github.com/DvorakDwarf/Infinite-Storage-Glitch).
+A tool for encryption and decryption of YT-Videos, inspired by [DvorakDwarf/Infinite-Storage-Glitch](https://github.com/DvorakDwarf/Infinite-Storage-Glitch).<br>
-YTDec downloads, decrypts and replaces the video on Youtube, using an AES-key is optional.
+YTDec downloads, decrypts and replaces the video on Youtube, using an AES-key is optional.<br>
-Currently the decryption is pretty fast, the encryption is a bit slow.
+Currently the decryption is pretty fast, the encryption is a bit slow.<br>

 # Features